 To date, we have experienced net losses.
 A substantial portion of the expenses associated with our manufacturing facilities are fixed in nature (i.e., depreciation) and will reduce our operating margin until such time, if ever, as we are able to increase utilization of our capacity through increased sales of our products.
 The clinical trials necessary to support our anticipated growth will be expensive and lengthy.
 In addition, our strategic plan will require a significant investment in clinical trials, product development and sales and marketing programs, which may not result in the accelerated revenue growth that we anticipate.
-Furthermore, we have significant future commitments with respect to our convertible debentures.
+Furthermore, if our convertible debentures remain outstanding after the closing of the offering, we will continue to have significant future commitments with respect to our convertible debentures.
 Since we expect to continue incurring negative cash flows from operations and in light of the potential cash expenditures that may be required to satisfy our convertible debentures, there can be no assurance that we will ever generate sufficient revenues to become profitable.